hyruuk/unf-montreal.ca/content/en/documentation/facility/reservation/_index.md

 date: 2020-01-05
 weight: 6
 description: >
-  Reservation de l'IRM, salle de simulation ou salle de testing
+  Reservation of the MRI, simulation room or testing room
 type: 'docs'
 ---

-Pour réserver l'IRM, la salle de simulation ou la salle de testing vous devez avoir un [__compte de réservation__](https://unf-montreal.ca/fr/documentation/welcome/account), une fois votre compte obtenu, vous pouvez soumettre des demandes de réservation via le [__calendrier web__](https://reservation.unf-montreal.ca/Web/index.php?redirect=%2FWeb%2Fschedule.php%3F).
+In order to be able to reserve the MRI, the simulation room or the testing room you must have an [__account__](https://unf-montreal.ca/en/documentation/welcome/account).
+Once you have it, you can submit reservation requests via the [__web calendar__](https://reservation.unf-montreal.ca/Web/index.php?redirect=%2FWeb%2Fschedule.php%3F).

 Note: Under the `session name` you will need to enter a study suffix that is listed in this [JSON file]([url](https://github.com/UNFmontreal/bids_configs/blob/master/studies.json)).
 Look for the fields that start with your group name.

-## Les différentes installations
+## The different facilities

-Le système de reservation permet de réserver plusieurs ressources (installations) ainsi que du matériel.
+The reservation system allows you to reserve several resources (facilities) as well as equipment.

 - MRI Prisma-fit 3T scanner
-- Mock MRI scanner
+- MRI scanner mock
 - Testing Room (R0743)

-##  Les accessoires
+##  Equipment

-Il est aussi possible de réserver du matériel (accessoires) spécifiques à l'installation que vous réservez.
+It is also possible to reserve equipment (accessories) specific to the facility you are booking.
-La liste du matériel disponible se trouve dans la section [__matériel__](https://unf-montreal.ca/fr/documentation/facility/hardware_software).
+The list of available equipment can be found in the section [__material__](https://unf-montreal.ca/fr/documentation/facility/hardware_software).